bespoke-silicon-group/bsg_packaging/README.md

 * **gf** (obsolete)

+If you use these packages in your publications, please acknowledge the use as "We employed the <name of package> from the Open Source BaseJump Project."

 There is also the common directory, which contains files for constructing padrings, including portability files for each process (e.g. tsmc 250) being targeted.